EyasuTeshome/shifttracker/orientation/plagiarism-guidelines-at-microverse.md

 ## Description

-This lesson will cover plagiarism guidelines at Microverse, and talk about the importance and consequences of plagiarism in the Program.
+This lesson will cover Microverse's Plagiarism **Guidelines** & **Policy**, and talk about the importance and consequences of plagiarism in the Program.

 ### Why are plagiarism guidelines important at Microverse?